The Rhenus Gulf Link: Your transport solutions to the Middle East

 Global ocean freight operations remain impacted by ongoing security concerns and operational constraints in the Middle East:

-• Transit & Regional Access: Transit through the Strait of Hormuz and the Suez Canal remain subject to heightened risk and precautionary measures; vessel movements remain significantly reduced and carefully managed.
+• Transit & Regional Access: Transit through the Strait of Hormuz and the Suez Canal remain subject to increased precautionary measures; vessel movements remain significantly reduced and carefully managed.

 • Alternative routing & service adjustments: Following an initial phase where carriers suspended most calls to ports in the Gulf Cooperation Council (GCC), services have gradually resumed on a limited basis to selected gateway ports, including Khor Fakkan Port (UAE), Jeddah Port (Saudi Arabia), and Sohar Port (Oman).
 Inland trucking is used for both pre- and oncarriage transportation.